Skip to content

 Mishpatim Yesharim

-R. Refael Berdugo (1747-1821) was the foundational Moroccan posek of the late 18th / early 19th century and the patriarch of the Berdugo rabbinic dynasty of Meknes.
-His Mishpatim Yesharim responsa and his Mei Menuchot Torah commentary established the standards of Meknesi halachic ruling that prevailed throughout Morocco for generations.
+R. Refael Berdugo (1747-1821) was the foundational halachic authority (posek) of Morocco in the late 18th / early 19th century and the patriarch of the Berdugo rabbinic dynasty of Meknes.
+His Mishpatim Yesharim responsa and his Mei Menuchot Torah commentary set the standards of Meknesi legal ruling that prevailed throughout Morocco for generations.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →